dylanparsons/PLC-Tag-Extractor/README.md

 This code requires the InGear Logix Driver, which is a commercial product not included in this repository.
 Users will need to purchase their own license to use this code.

 ## Code Sample
-This repository contains a single Program.cs file that demonstrates:
+This repository contains a C# program that demonstrates:
 - Connecting to an Allen-Bradley PLC using the InGear Logix Driver
 - Extracting tag names and data types from all programs
 - Processing User-Defined Types (UDTs) and their members